-Sunday, August 17, 2025
+Sunday, November 16, 2025

-CTC #533 - CASE A Returning Favourite
+CTC #546 - CASE A Die Or Punch Project

 Welcome to another week at CASEing the Catty Sunday Blog Hop, where utilise the projects within the current Stampin' Up! catalogue to inspire our own projects each week.
 We also invite you to join with us in the challenge each week by using this inspiration in your own creations and uploading a photo to our Facebook page.